MarkEEaton/bot-tutorial-ala/README.md

 This script sends out five tweets from the first five lines of an external .txt file

-1. Go to the bot-tutorial-code4lib folder.
+1. Go to the bot-tutorial-ala folder.
 Click on `mybot3.py`

 2. Also look at `twain.txt` to see the text